0x35565/Deauthor/README.md

 2. This only works on devices that are wirelessly connected to your network.

 # The innerworkings of the tool (for nerds)
 Deauthor uses the Layer 2 ARP protocol alongside that, the Dot11 protocol.
 Address Resolution Protocol is used to discover the hosts on your network.
-After all hosts have been scanned by simply selecting the number associated with the string "Scan Network" the programs output is as follows:
+After all hosts have been scanned by simply selecting the number associated with "Scan Network" the programs output is as follows:

 IP Address: 172.20.10.1 MAC Address: f6:0e:01:21:d0:64
 IP Address: exampleip MAC Address: ff:ff:ff:ff:ff:ff